CornerMan-Hyacinth/fingercryptjs/README.md

 ### NOTE

 Until otherwise stated by the author, this library is still under development and has not be tested thoroughly.
-Hence, no production projects should be made with it.
+Hence, it shouldn't be used for any project under production.

 ## Table of Contents